davidcorne/cpp-sandbox/README.md

 ## MustOverride ##
 This was playing around with pure virtual functions with implementations.
 So you can call them using Base::function() in the derived class.

-## Mutable ##
-Testing using a mutable member for data caching.
-This was the basis for the blog post [mutable and data caching](http://davidcorne.com/2012/10/26/mutable-and-data-caching/).

 ## Operators ##
 Testing calling operator() on pointer.
 Here is the calling code.